All Episodes

 You know, if the Dow Jones Industrial Average is, as it's doing again today, hitting new highs every day, government spending is hitting new highs every day.

-The idea that we have strangled government, the idea that we have systematically deprived the government of revenues it needs to provide basic services, is just a lie.
+The idea that we have strangled government, the idea that we have systematically deprived the government of revenues it needs to provide basic services is just a lie.

 It's just not true.

-There has never been a tsunami of revenue to this Federal Treasury as there is now because of the tax cuts.
+There has never been a tsunami of revenue to this federal treasury as there is now because of the tax cuts.

-The rates have gone down, the amount of money has gone up.
+The amount of money has gone up.

-Night is day, day is night in order to come to these conclusions.
+You have to absolutely lie, night is day, day is night, in order to come to these conclusions.

 Well, I don't know about your area, your neighborhood, your city, your county.